khalid-naami/khalid-naami.github.io/blog/2026-06-04-mossad-emergency-recall-security-agents.md

 This conflict represents an ideological and existential clash between a theocratic Iranian regime and a biblical Israeli mindset, where standard calculations of deterrence are replaced by the threat of total war.

 For real-time geopolitical risk modeling and quantitative analysis of these market-moving events, visit [Dashboard Options](https://dashboardoptions.com/).
-Investors looking to hedge against extreme tail-risk events and global recessions can explore physical gold and silver IRAs through [Augusta Precious Metals](https://eurodongold.com).

 ***